rails/webpacker/README.md

 Webpacker lazily compiles assets in test env so you can write your tests without any extra setup and everything will just work out of the box.

-Note, [React on Rails] users should set configuration value `compile` to false, as React on Rails handles compilation for test and production environments.

 Here is a sample system test case with hello_react example component:

 ```js